sunfishcode/origin/README.md

    approach that [origin-studio] uses.

- - The [origin-start-no-alloc example] is like origin-start, but disables the "alloc" and "thread" features, so that it doesn't need to pull in a global allocator.
+ - The [origin-start-no-alloc example] is like origin-start, but disables the "alloc" and "thread" features, since origin's "thread" feature currently depends on "alloc".
+Without "alloc", functions that return owned strings or `Vec`s are not available.
+In this mode, origin avoids using a global allocator entirely.

  - The [origin-start-lto example] is like origin-start, but builds with LTO.